yusuftomilola/DeWordle/CONTRIBUTING.md

     ```

 ## Code of Conduct
-- Be respectful and inclusive.
+- Follow ethical coding practices.
 - Do not submit a Pull request unless you are assigned.
+- Tasks must be completed within the specified deadline.
-- Maintain professional communication with the maintainer if you need help.
+- Always reach out with the maintainer if you get stuck.
-- Follow ethical coding practices.
-- Request reviews from maintainers.
 - Ensure all tests passes.
+- Request reviews from maintainers, when you submit a PR.

 ## How to Contribute
 1. In your forked repo, Create a new branch: